 The number of cars Americans own is shrinking.
 Peaking in 2006 at 2.05 cars per person, that number has dipped to 1.92, a number not seen since the early 90s.

 As a result, car dealerships are decreasing production but offering more incentives.
-From cash rebates on last year’s model to incentives for first time buyers, military discounts and loyalty cash for repeat buyers, there are plenty of deals to be had.
+From cash rebates on last year’s model to incentives for first-time car buyers, military discounts and loyalty cash for repeat buyers, there are plenty of deals to be had.

 But interest rates are determined by factors other than sales numbers.
-How can you be sure that you’re getting the best interest rate for your new or used car?
+How can you be sure that you’re getting the best interest rate for your new car?

 Table of Contents

-- 6 How can you lower your auto loan interest rate when you have bad credit?
+- 6 How can you lower your auto loan rate if you have bad credit?

 Typical credit scores usually fall between a range of 300 to 850.
 The higher the number, the better your credit.
-Credit scores can be purchased from the major credit reporting bureaus or directly from FICO.
-Either one can give you a rough idea of the credit score a dealership or other financial institution will see when purchasing a car.
+You can purchase your FICO scores directly from FICO.

 While it won’t differ much from a typical score, FICO uses a different set of standards and focuses more on your ability to repay a car loan than, say, a mortgage or credit card.

-While this is not as accurate as the score used by those in the auto industry, it gives you a close approximation as to what your interest rate may be when purchasing a new or used car.
+While this is not as accurate as the score used by those in the auto industry, it gives you a close approximation as to what your interest rate may be when purchasing a car.

-Scores range from 300 to 850 and your interest rate will be slightly higher if you’re purchasing a new car versus a used car.
-Below is the average interest rate, or APR, for new and used vehicles based on each credit score range and a 20% trade-in or down payment.
+Scores range from 300 to 850 and your rate will be slightly higher if you’re purchasing a new car versus a used car.
+Below is the average APR, for new and used vehicles based on each credit score range and a 20% trade-in or down payment.

 |Credit Score||Average New Car APR||Average Used Car APR|